tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_parameters.md

 ## Construct a table to list the surfreport parameters

+{% include activity.html %}

-{% include callout.html title="Activity" type="primary" type="For our new surfreport endpoint, look through the parameters available and create a table similar to the one above." %}
+For our new surfreport endpoint, look through the parameters available and create a table similar to the one above."

+List out the endpoint definition and method for the surfreport/{beachId} endpoint.

-Here's what my table looks like:
+Here's what my table or definition list looks like:

 {% if site.format == "kindle" %}

+{: .note}
+Tables don't display well on Kindle devices, so I've converted them into definition lists in this book.
+However, here I've also included an image of the table.
+Tables are more common and easier, but definition lists work better on mobile and tablet devices.

+Table:

 <img src="images/kindle-parameters-table-demo.png"/>

+Definition list:

+`days`
+:  The number of days to include in the response.
+Default is 3.
+:  Required: Optional
+:  Data type: integer

+`units`
+:  Options are either <code>imperial</code> or <code>metric</code>.
+Whether to return the values in imperial or metric measurements.
+Imperial will use feet, knots, and fahrenheit.
+Metric will use centimeters, kilometers per hour, and celsius. <code>metric</code> is the default.
+:  Required: Optional
+:  Data type: string

+`time`
+:  If you include the time, then only the current hour will be returned in the response.
+:  Required: Optional
+:  Data type: integer.
+Unix format (ms since 1970) in UTC.

 {% else %}

 <div class="docSample">